What does “chikara” mean in Japanese?

 - mada – まだ : an adverb meaning ‘still’ or such in Japanese.

-- nai – ない : an i-adjective meaning ‘not to be’, ‘not to exist’, or ‘not to present’ in Japanese.
-In the example, this works to deny the existence of the power.
+- nai – ない : an i-adjective meaning ‘not to exist’, ‘not to present’, ‘not to have’, or ‘not to be’ in Japanese.
+In the example, this works to say that the speaker doesn’t have power.

 Summary